A man holding a blue sponge and the text “Chlorine Shock”.

 • Safety First: Always handle chemicals with care.
 Follow the product’s safety instructions and wear protective gear as recommended.

-• Validate with a Professional: If unsure, consult with a pool or hot tub maintenance professional to confirm the correct amounts and procedures for adding chlorine shock to your hot tub.
+• Validate with a Professional: If unsure, consult a pool or hot tub maintenance professional to confirm the correct amounts and procedures for adding chlorine shock to your hot tub.

 Recommended Chlorine Levels